Why brand purpose marketing isn’t working with young people

 While “brand purpose” has been global marketing’s hottest new club, a new study from social impact consultancy DoSomething Strategic says that young people aren’t buying it.

 “The most surprising finding was that young consumers, are, in fact, not noticing—at least not to the degree we were expecting,” says Meredith Ferguson, managing director of DoSomething Strategic.
-“There were certainly some stand-outs: Fenty Beauty, Savage x Fenty, Dove, Thinx, Aerie, Lush.
+“There were certainly some standouts: Fenty Beauty, Savage x Fenty, Dove, Thinx, Aerie, Lush.
 But so many brands didn’t even show up in any significant way.
 In fact, only 12% of our survey respondents had top-of-mind associations between brands they said they knew and specific causes.”

 Yet, that said, 58% still reported they were more likely to buy from brands that back a good cause—if they know about it.